mesonbuild/meson/docs/markdown/Builtin-options.md

 | platlibdir       |               | Directory path              | Directory for site-specific, platform-specific files (Since 0.60.0) |
 | purelibdir       |               | Directory path              | Directory for site-specific, non-platform-specific files  (Since 0.60.0) |

-*Since 0.60.0* `python.platlibdir` and `python.purelibdir` options are used by
+*Since 0.60.0* The `python.platlibdir` and `python.purelibdir` options are used
-python module methods `python.install_sources()` and `python.get_install_dir()`.
-By default Meson tries to detect the correct installation path, but make them relative to the installation `prefix`, which will often result in installed python modules to not be found by the interpreter unless `prefix` is `/usr` on Linux, or for example `C:\Python39` on Windows.
+by the python module methods `python.install_sources()` and `python.get_install_dir()`; Meson tries to detect the correct installation paths and make them relative to the installation `prefix` by default which will often result in the interpreter not finding the installed python modules unless `prefix` is `/usr` on Linux, or, for instance, `C:\Python39` on Windows.
 These options can be absolute paths outside of `prefix`.

 *Since 0.62.0* The `python.install_env` option is used to detect the correct installation path.
 Setting to `system` will avoid making the paths relative to